mozilla/extension-workshop/README.md

 ### How to add a "sidebar" layout page

 1. Open `data/pages.json`.
 2. Add a node with appropriate attributes, in the appropriate location, for the new page.
-See below for [details on how to understand the `pages.json` structure](#understanding-the-pagejson-structure).
+See below: [Understanding the `pages.json` structure](#understanding-the-pagejson-structure).
 3. Create a new page, nested inside a folder struture that matches the URL path.
 For example, for permalink `/documentation/develop/best-practices-for-collecting-user-data-consents/`, you would create a file called `best-practices-for-collecting-user-data-consents.md` and place it in `documentation ▶︎ develop`.
 4. For reference on how to create a page, review the `sidebar-master-template.md` file, which lists all available modules.
 Some notes:
-   - `published: false` will withhold this content from stage and production.
+   - `published: false` will withhold this content from staging and production.
 To publish content, remove this line.
    - `skip_index: true` is used for pages that shouldn't be indexed for search results.
-   - When creating page sections that should be listed in the table of contents, add an `id` attribute to the section container that matches the subpageitem added to `pages.json`.
+   - When creating page sections that should be listed in the table of contents, add an `id` attribute to the section container that matches the `subpageitems` entry added to `pages.json`.
 If your layout requires several sections for one table of contents entry, nest your sections inside a containing element which has the `id` attribute.
    - Rule for creating section `id`s: use the `h2` title of the section, converted to lowercase, spaces replaced with dashes, all non-alphanumeric characters removed.
 For example, the section `h2` title "Know your privacy settings" would be converted to `know-your-privacy-settings` for the section `id`.
    - The first section following the "Page Hero" module should be the "Table of Contents" module: `modules/column-w-toc.html`.

-<h4 id="understanding-the-pagesjson-structure">Understanding the Pages.json structure</h4>
+<h4 id="understanding-the-pagesjson-structure">Understanding the <code>pages.json</code> structure</h4>

 - Each page has a `title` and `url` attribute.<br>
     **ℹ️ NOTE:** The `url` attribute must exactly match the `permalink` attribute of the page's front matter _(including leading and trailing slashes)_.